Synchronization Architecture¶

 return len(ready) > 0

 Lesson: State caching requires careful synchronization.
-Only set _done=True
+Only set _done=True when the result is actually fetched.

 Pitfall 2: Forgetting to Wrap Futures¶